EnigmaCurry/blogofile.com/_documentation/file_overview.rst

     blogofile serve 8080

 Go to `http://localhost:8080 <http://localhost:8080>`_ to see the site served from the embedded webserver.
-You can quit the server by pressing ``Control-C``
+You can quit the server by pressing ``Control-C``.

 Understanding the Build Process
 ===============================